 Using alcohol to cope with social anxiety disorder can be dangerous.
 According to the Anxiety and Depression Association of America (ADAA), about 7 percent of Americans have this form of anxiety.

-A person with social anxiety may find social situations unbearable.
-It’s common for people with social anxiety disorder to drink alcohol to cope with social occasions, but this can lead to a dependence on alcohol during socializing.
-It can also make anxiety symptoms worse.
+With social anxiety, you may find social situations unbearable.
+It’s common for people with social anxiety disorder to drink alcohol to cope with social interactions.
+Doing this can lead to a dependence on alcohol during socializing, which can make anxiety symptoms worse.

-The ADAA estimates that 20 percent of patients with social anxiety disorder also suffer from alcohol dependence.
+About 20 percent of people with social anxiety disorder also suffer from alcohol dependence.

-Besides needing alcohol to socialize, other signs of dependence may include:
+Besides needing alcohol to feel comfortable when socializing, other signs of dependence include:

 - needing a drink to get going in the morning